Do you want to shape the future of paths and open spaces?

 1.5 While much of this guide may appear to be concerned with operations initiated by people not connected with the common, it is important for owners and commoners to realise that it also concerns their own proposals.
 Objections of others may have to be taken into account.

 1.6 If the owners of a common are approached by anyone wishing to do something likely to affect the common, it might be obvious that the request should be rejected or opposed outright, putting an end to the matter.
-Unless an applicant has compulsory powers (discussed fully in Chapter 9) he has no practical means of gaining his ends without a contractual agreement with the owners and every commoner (if any).
+Unless an applicant has compulsory powers (discussed fully in section 9) he has no practical means of gaining his ends without a contractual agreement with the owners and every commoner (if any).
 However, if the applicant is persistent and, ignoring all rebuffs, takes other steps with a view to overcoming the opposition, this guide will help to make the opposition as effective as possible.

 1.7 While a proposal as first submitted might be unacceptable, the owners of the common may be prepared to consider variations or alternatives without prejudice to the eventual decision.
 It would then be safest to instruct solicitors to write appropriately to the applicant, seeking information about the financial standing and repute of the applicant and requiring that all exploratory or other preliminary work be done at the applicant’s own risk and expense.
 The owners and commoners should ensure that they are fully indemnified against all fees and legal costs that may be incurable in order to obtain professional (including technical) advice, conduct negotiations, obtain all necessary legal permissions and consents and, if the application is finally approved, prepare and complete all necessary contracts and other transactions.